'Something Was Not Right': Chicago Area Teen Warns Of Job Scam Seeking Personal Information

 All the legitimate emails listed were “@medline.com.”
 The one she’d been recruited by was “@medlinejobs.com.”

-The real Medline confirmed what she already knew.READ MORE: Ald.
-Carrie Austin Indicted On Bribery Charges, Accused Along With Chief Of Staff Of Getting Home Improvements, Other Perks From Developer
+The real Medline confirmed what she already knew.READ MORE: With Wrigley Field As The Backdrop, 172 Become New U.S. Citizens

 Disappointed and still out of a summer job, she hopes her story on the elaborate scam spares someone else the same heartache.